 A project of the Partnership for a New American Economy

-Immigrants make up just 6 percent of Nebraska’s total population, but they are growing quickly: between 2000 and 2010, the state’s share of foreign-born residents grew by 50 percent, almost double the rate of the national average.
+Immigrants make up just over 6 percent of Nebraska’s total population, but they are growing quickly.
+Between 2000 and 2013, the state’s share of foreign-born residents grew by almost 60 percent, almost double the rate of the national average.
 Latinos contributed significantly to this growth.
 According to the Selig Center for Economic Growth, Nebraska’s Latinos had purchasing power totaling more than $3.3 billion in 2010.
-Immigrants from Mexico, El Salvador, and India have growing economic influence in the state as well.
+Immigrants from Mexico, Vietnam, and Guatemala have growing economic influence in the state as well.
 According to a study done by the University of Nebraska Omaha, Nebraska’s immigrant population spent as much as $2.4 billion in the state in 2010.

 Percent of state’s population that is immigrant